scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 :class:`SMOTE` need information regarding the neighbourhood of each sample used for sample generation.
-They are using a one-vs-rest approach by selecting each targeted class and computing the necessary statistics against the rest of the data set which are group in a single class.
+They are using a one-vs-rest approach by selecting each targeted class and computing the necessary statistics against the rest of the data set which are grouped in a single class.